 Around one in five alcoholics don’t look how we expect: they turn up to work, even excel there; have loving families and beautiful homes; earn good money; and appear happy and successful—all while drinking heavily.
 While they’re currently functioning, these alcoholics and their loved ones are quietly suffering and they’re just one slip-up away from a disaster such as a DUI, a terrible diagnosis, a job loss, an arrest, or a divorce.

-• Researchers at the National Institute on Alcohol Abuse and Alcoholism (NIAAA) have identified five distinct subtypes of alcoholics by examining responses to epidemiological surveys, part of an effort to better understand the disease and target treatment.
+- Researchers at the National Institute on Alcohol Abuse and Alcoholism (NIAAA) have identified five distinct subtypes of alcoholics by examining responses to epidemiological surveys as part of an effort to better understand the disease and target treatment.

-• In a study of alcoholic sub types; one quarter has a college degree, equivalent, or higher while another third completed some college.
-Their total family income averages $59,576/year, higher than any other type of alcoholic.
+- In a study of alcoholic subtypes; one-quarter of functional alcoholics have a college degree, equivalent, or higher while another third completed some college.
+Among functional alcoholics, the total family income averages $59,576/year, higher than any other type of alcoholic.

 What is a functioning alcoholic?